The Handmaid's Tale (TV series): Production

-Hulu's straight-to-series order of The Handmaid's Tale was announced in April 2016, with Elisabeth Moss set to star.
+Development of The Handmaid's Tale began with Ilene Chaiken at Showtime, but the network passed on the pilot, and Chaiken was hired as showrunner for Empire.
+MGM's Steve Stark was determined to find a female writer, but after difficulty he hired Bruce Miller for his enthusiasm.
+The strength of the script attracted star Elisabeth Moss and executive producer Warren Littlefield, who together created a straight-to-series order from Hulu, which was announced in April 2016.
 Based on the 1985 novel of the same name by Margaret Atwood, the series was created by Bruce Miller, who is also an executive producer with Daniel Wilson, Fran Sears, and Warren Littlefield.
 Atwood serves as consulting producer, giving feedback on some of the areas where the series expands upon or modernizes the book.
 She also played a small cameo role in the first episode.
 Moss is also a producer.

 In June 2016, Reed Morano was announced as director of the series.
 Samira Wiley, Max Minghella, and Ann Dowd joined the cast in July 2016.
 Joseph Fiennes, Madeline Brewer, and Yvonne Strahovski were cast in August 2016, followed by O-T Fagbenle and Amanda Brugel in September 2016.
 In October 2016, Ever Carradine joined the cast, and Alexis Bledel was added in January 2017.
 Filming on the series took place in Toronto, Mississauga, Brantford, Hamilton, Burlington, Oakville, and Cambridge, Ontario, from September 2016 to February 2017.
 Hulu released the first full trailer of the TV series on YouTube, on March 23, 2017.
 The series premiered on April 26, 2017.

 On May 3, 2017, The Handmaid's Tale was renewed for a second season which premiered on April 25, 2018.
 Moss told the news media that the subsequent episodes would cover further developments in the story, filling in some of the unanswered questions and continuing the narrative already "finished" in the book.
-The second season consists of 13 episodes and began filming in fall 2017.
+The second season consists of 13 episodes and began filming in the fall of 2017.
 Alexis Bledel returned as a series regular.
 Showrunner Bruce Miller stated that he envisioned 10 seasons of the show, stating, "Well, you know, honestly, when I started, I tried to game out in my head what would ten seasons be like?
 If you hit a home run, you want energy to go around the bases, you want enough story to keep going, if you can hook the audience to care about these people enough that they're actually crying at the finale."
 Season 2 was filmed in Ontario, primarily in Toronto, but some scenes were shot in Hamilton and Cambridge.